Jonathan Vilma: 2012: Bounty scandal

 Vilma was a central figure in the New Orleans Saints bounty scandal.
 The NFL alleged that defensive coordinator Gregg Williams operated an incentive program, which paid out "bounties" for deliberately putting opposing players out of games.
 The league alleged that Vilma offered $10,000 cash to anyone who knocked Brett Favre out of the 2009 NFC Championship Game.
 Most notably, Favre was forced out of the game for one play with an ankle injury.
 Although up to 27 players were accused of involvement, Vilma was the only player initially singled out by the league for his role.
 The NFL suspended Vilma for the entire 2012 season on May 2, 2012.
 The suspension was reported to be the longest suspension related to in-game misconduct in modern NFL history, dwarfing the previous record of five games handed to Albert Haynesworth for stomping on Andre Gurode's head in 2006.
 The league contended that Vilma and defensive end Will Smith aided Williams in starting the alleged program in 2009.
 Vilma found out about the suspension when it was announced on SportsCenter, immediately announced his intent to appeal and adamantly denied that he was involved in any sort of bounty scheme.
 Vilma filed a personal slander suit against Roger Goodell.

 Opinions about the suspensions were divided, as alleged targets like Favre and Kurt Warner claimed that incentive programs were part of the game, which was corroborated by former players interviewed by Sports Illustrated.
 On July 26, Vilma and seven witnesses from the Saints (along with a sworn affidavit from Drew Brees) testified to a federal judge in New Orleans that NFL commissioner Roger Goodell misrepresented the facts in the league's investigation.
 Vilma's suspension was overturned on September 7, and he was reinstated for the 2012 season.
-The Associated Press reported Roger Goodell's disappointment in the determination of the arbitration board's ruling.
+The Associated Press reported Goodell's disappointment in the determination of the arbitration board's ruling.

 On October 9, 2012, the league again suspended Vilma, Browns linebacker Scott Fujita, Saints defensive end Will Smith and free-agent defensive end Anthony Hargrove.
 Vilma's suspension lasted throughout the entire 2012 season, but he was allowed to retain his paychecks (when he was on the Physically Unable to Perform list) for the first six weeks of the season.
 The suspensions were then reviewed by former NFL Commissioner Paul Tagliabue, who overruled Roger Goodell and vacated the suspensions on December 11, 2012.
 Vilma continued his defamation lawsuit against commissioner Goodell, but it was ultimately dismissed in January 2013.

 In total, Vilma played in 11 games during the 2012 season.